isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Faq-msgsl"></a>FAQ.51: Is [github.com/Microsoft/GSL](https://github.com/Microsoft/GSL) the GSL?

 No. That is just a first implementation contributed by Microsoft.
 Other implementations by other vendors are encouraged, as are forks of and contributions to that implementation.
-As of this writing one week into the public project, at least one GPLv3 open source implementation already exists.
+As of this writing one week into the public project, at least one GPLv3 open-source implementation already exists.
 We plan to produce a WG21-style interface specification to ensure that different implementations agree.

 ### <a name="Faq-gsl-implementation"></a>FAQ.52: Why not supply an actual GSL implementation in/with these guidelines?